magento/pwa-studio/pwa-devdocs/src/venia-pwa-concept/directory-structure/index.md

 ---
-title: Venia directory structure
+title: Venia project structure
 ---

-This topic is an overview of the directory structure for the Venia theme project.
+This topic is an overview of the [`venia-concept`][] project structure.
-It provides information about the different directories and files in the project.
+It provides overview information about important directories and files to help you understand the different pieces of the project.

-## The root directory
+## Root directory files

-The majority of files and directories in the Venia root directory are boilerplate directories and files for a standard Magento theme.
+The following is a list of important files in the root directory of the `venia-concept` package.

-### Notable Magento theme files

-`theme.xml`

-: This file contains the basic theme meta-information, such as the name and parent, for the Venia theme.

-`registration.php`

-: This file registers Venia as a Magento theme.

-`Magento_Theme/templates/root.phtml`
+[`.env.dist`][]
+: A sample configuration file that defines important environment variables.

-: This file is a template override for the default `root.phtml` file.
+  Copy this file into a new `.env` file to use the project default values.
-  In a standard Magento theme, the `root.phtml` file is the base template on which every page is built upon.

-  In Venia, this file provides the bare, skeleton HTML that the PWA theme populates on page load.

-`etc/view.xml`

-: This file exists to make Venia compatible with the Magento 2 theme system.
-  The content is mostly a copy of the original file from the Magento source.

-For more information on basic theme structure, see: [Magento theme structure][]
+[`deployVeniaSampleData.sh`][]
+: A shell script that installs the Venia sample data.
+  Copy and execute this file in a Magento instance to install the sample data.

+[`server.js`][]
+: A node script that runs the UPWARD staging server when the `npm run stage:venia` command is used.

+[`validate-environment.js`][]
+: A node script that validates the `.env` environment file.

+[`validate-queries.js`][]
+: A node script that validates the GraphQL endpoint of the Magento backend.

+[`venia-upward.yml`][]
+: The [UPWARD server specification][] for the Venia PWA storefront.
+  This file describes the server behavior for the middle tier service between the PWA and Magento.

+## The [`templates`][] directory

+The `templates` directory contains [mustache][] template partials.
+The UPWARD server combines these templates to create an application shell for different page types.

+## The [`media`][] directory

+Currently, the `media` directory only contains the `favicon.ico` icon file.

-## The `src` directory
+## The [`src`][] directory

-The `src` directory contains all the PWA code for the Venia theme.
+The `src` directory contains the PWA source code for the Venia theme, which are split into functional subdirectories.

 ### `src/RootComponents`